draffensperger/miletracker-chef/README.md

 ## Setup Instructions

-In this document, I'll be using the example of deploying t `localhost` on port 38214 (which could be forwarded to a virtual machine), but to deploy to a Droplet you would just change the port and machine.
+In this document, I'll be using the example of deploying to `localhost` on port 38214 (which could be forwarded to a virtual machine), but to deploy to a Droplet you would just change the port and machine.

 ### Provision Virtual Machine, e.g. set up Ubuntu 14.04 VirtualBox or Digital Ocean Droplet, etc.